Stock Exchange of Thailand: Overview

-There has been growing interest in overseas investment among domestic investors.
-The US, China (including Hong Kong) and Vietnam are among the most popular, followed by Europe and India.
-Currently, the exchange has no foreign listing but ones can invest overseas by buying DR (depository receipt) which has been launched since 2018 as well as ETF.
+Currently, the exchange has no foreign listings, but investors can participate overseas through depository receipts (DRs), which have been available since 2018.
+DRs have the potential to become a significant growth driver for the Stock Exchange of Thailand.

 To attract foreign investors and encourage cross-investment within ASEAN, exchanges in the region co-operate to facilitate investing in Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
 Other ASEAN countries namely Cambodia, Laos and Myanmar also have exchanges with the exception of Brunei.

 History

-The Stock Exchange of Thailand

-A precursor Bangkok Stock Exchange was established in July 1962 as a private entity.
-It finally ceased operations in the early 1970s due to a lack of government support and limited interest and understanding of the equity market among populace.
+Bangkok Stock Exchange, unrelated to the Stock Exchange of Thailand, was established in July 1962 as a private entity.
+It did not attract a lot of attention and finally ceased operations in the early 1970s.

 In 1972, the Thai government took a step in creating a capital market.
 The changes extended government control and regulation over the operations of finance and securities companies, which until then had operated fairly freely.
-Then in May 1974, long-awaited legislation for the incorporation of SET was enacted to provide securities trading in order to promote savings and mobilize domestic capital.
-This was followed by revisions to the Revenue Code at the end of the year, allowing the investment of savings in the capital market.
 By 1975, the basic legislative framework was in place and on 30 April 1975, the Securities Exchange of Thailand officially started trading.
 On 1 January 1991 the name was formally changed to the Stock Exchange of Thailand (SET).

 Thailand Futures Exchange (TFEX), a subsidiary of the Stock Exchange of Thailand (SET), was established on 17 May 2004 as a derivatives exchange.
 On 28 April 2006 SET50 Index Futures was launched as the first product.
 Single Stock Futures was first launched on 24 November 2008.
 Derivative warrant was launched on 9 July 2009.